|

 The eco-conscious and curious visitors looking for the greenest stays in Edinburgh.

-In Scotland we have the Green Tourism Scheme which offers businesses advice on how to be greener.
+The Green Tourism Scheme offers restaurants, attractions and accommodation providers advice on how to be greener.
 Accolades are given to participating hotels, restaurants and attractions that have excelled in a range of sustainable benchmarks including energy and water efficiency, waste management, biodiversity and community involvement.

 Several hotels and accommodation providers in Edinburgh are part of this scheme, demonstrating their commitment to sustainable tourism.